bertilmuth/requirementsascode/requirementsascodeextract/README.md

 ## Using requirementsascodeextract
 In order to use requirementsascodeextract, you need to:
 * Obtain a use case model builder, and build a model with it
-* Extract the use cases, and generate documentation
+* Use a template engine to extract the use cases, and generate documentation

-### Obtain a model builder, and build a model with it
+### Obtain a use case model builder, and build a model with it
 Here's how you build a use case model from scratch.
 Note: this model does not make too much sense.
 It is just an example.